platformio/platformio-docs/installation.rst

 .. note::

-    Please note that you no need to install :ref:`piocore` if you are going to use :ref:`pioide`. :ref:`piocore` is built into PlatformIO IDE and you will be able to use it within PlatformIO IDE Terminal.
+    Please note that you do not need to install :ref:`piocore` if you are going to use :ref:`pioide`. :ref:`piocore` is built into PlatformIO IDE and you will be able to use it within PlatformIO IDE Terminal.